kevinhu/neural-automata/README.md

 ### 2. Control of growth stages

-The original paper showed that by using a pool to store training outputs, automata could be trained to persist and regenerate.
-Here in [2_metamorphosis.ipynb](https://github.com/kevinhu/neural-automata/blob/master/notebooks/2_metamorphosis.ipynb), the same pooling mechanism is employed to produce automata able to transition between stages, with the example here being cycling between two states:
+The original paper showed that by using a pool to cache outputs during training, automata could be trained to persist and regenerate.
+In [2_metamorphosis.ipynb](https://github.com/kevinhu/neural-automata/blob/master/notebooks/2_metamorphosis.ipynb), the same pooling mechanism is employed to produce automata able to transition between stages, with the example here being cycling between two states:

 <p align="center">
   <img src="https://github.com/kevinhu/neural-automata/blob/master/videos/metamorphosis_colors.gif">